casper-network/ceps/text/0003-hash-indexed-object-store.md

 pub async fn gossip_objects(self, objects: Vec<Object>);
 ```

 ### Fetching

 Under this proposed model, we no longer require a generic fetcher component; a single statically typed fetcher can handle all objects.
 The existing functionality can be retained with some minor alterations such as the `fetch_object` function described below .
-The fetcher component also loses its type parameter, similar to the gossiper.

 ```rust
 /// Retrieve an object from storage or the network.